Frequently Asked Questions (FAQ)

 How do I cite IPUMS-CPS? [top]

+Citation information can be found on the IPUMS CPS citation page.
 Reports and publications using IPUMS-CPS data must be cited appropriately.
-The citation is:

 Any publications, research reports, presentations, or educational material making use of the data or documentation should be added to our Bibliography.
 Continued funding for the IPUMS depends on our ability to show our sponsor agencies that researchers are using the data for productive purposes.